codio-content/MySQL-What_is_a_database/.guides/content/The-relational-model-da24.md

 ---

-Sometimes, table records are related to other table records linked together with a _key_.
+Feel comfortable with the relational model concepts?
-Head to the next section.
+Head to the next section and accept the challenge!